OriginalEXE/Optimize-Images-Resizing/README.md

 Optimize-Images-Resizing
 ========================

-Improve WordPress image sizes generation and save your hosting space
+Plugin optimizes the process of generating custom image sizes in WordPress and offers a cleanup functionality for preexisting images.

 http://wordpress.org/plugins/optimize-images-resizing/